spider863644/SMS-Attack/README.md

 # SMS-Attack
 A social engineering toolkit for performing smishing, and other sms attacks. <br>
-It was created by TheNooB and Spider Anongreyhat<br>
+It was created by TheNooB and Spider Anongreyhat with a contibution by CamoCatX<br>

 ## Note:
 You can only send 1 sms daily